• Courses

 Let’s now talk about the type of events in this article’s scope – custom events.

-The configuration of Custom events is pretty much identical to recommended events.
+The configuration of Custom events is pretty much identical to the recommended events.
 The only difference is that you will need to come up with event names on your own.

 For example, if you want to track clicks on a particular image, you can use any of these as the event name: